King's Counsel: Ireland

 The title of King's Counsel was conferred until July 1924.
+The only King's Counsel appointed under the Irish Free State was John O'Byrne, who was the Attorney General of Ireland, then later on, he was a judge on both the High Court of Ireland and the Supreme Court of Ireland.

 The title of Senior Counsel was introduced in the Irish Free State in July 1924.
 Patents were issued by the Chief Justice of the Irish Free State and since 1937, patents are issued by the Chief Justice of Ireland.

+However, many barristers continued to describe themselves as K.C. long after independence, even those who had been called to the bar after 1924.
+As late as the 1960s, R.G.L.
+Leonard (made KC before 1922) was described in the official Irish law reports as "Queen's Counsel", reflecting the accession of Elizabeth II in 1952.

 Malta

 As a British Crown Colony, Malta adopted the system which lasted only seven years, starting from 14 August 1832.
 In the period, the main courts were housed at the Castellania, and the wearing of silk gowns was required by those sitting on the bench.

 Nigeria

 Nigeria replaced the QC nomenclature with the new title of Senior Advocate of Nigeria (SAN) beginning in 1975.
 Appointments are restricted to fewer than 30 lawyers a year, made by the Chief Justice of Nigeria on the recommendation of the Legal Practitioners Privileges Committee, which is made up of senior judges and lawyers.
-The qualification requirements are almost identical to those required for appointment as Queen's Counsel.
-The SANs are entitled to wear silk gowns and enjoy similar privileges as the Queen's Counsel.
+The qualification requirements are almost identical to those required for appointment as King's Counsel.
+The SANs are entitled to wear silk gowns and enjoy similar privileges as the King's Counsel.